-In December 2025, the European Commission took a landmark step by expanding its official list of occupational asbestos-related diseases to include three previously unrecognized conditions: laryngeal cancer, ovarian cancer, and pleural plaques.
-This decision affects millions of European workers—and has profound implications for US asbestos victims seeking legal representation and justice.
-American workers exposed to asbestos can take our free case evaluation quiz to understand their compensation options.
+In December 2025, the European Commission took a landmark step by expanding its official list of occupational asbestos-related diseases to include three previously unrecognized conditions: laryngeal cancer, ovarian cancer, and pleural plaques.[1]
+This decision affects millions of European workers—and has profound implications for US victims of the mineral seeking legal representation and justice.
+American workers exposed to the carcinogen can take our free case evaluation quiz to understand their compensation options.

 Executive Summary

-New asbestos diseases recognized by the EU Commission in December 2025
+New occupational diseases recognized by the EU Commission in December 2025

-Years of evidence linking laryngeal cancer to asbestos occupational exposure
+Years of evidence linking laryngeal cancer to asbestos exposure

 Estimated increased ovarian cancer risk among women with heavy asbestos exposure

-Active US asbestos trust funds that may expand disease recognition
+Active US trust funds that may expand disease recognition

 Key Facts About the EU's Asbestos Disease Expansion